alexandermirzoyan/i18n-file-converter/README.md

 We all know the pain when developers like to work with `.json` files but the customers prefer more user-friendly ways to work with them like `.xlsx`

-With this library you can easily convert all your `.json` files into `.xlsx` send to a customer and after getting translated file back you can convert it back to `.json` file.
+With this library you can easily convert all your `.json` files into `.xlsx` send to a customer and after getting translated file back convert it to `.json` file again.

 ## How To Use